May 8–9: Arizona

 Retired, South Dakota Legislature

 Larry Tidemann is a former State Senator from South Dakota.
 He was elected to the South Dakota Legislature for 14 years with terms in both the House of Representatives and the State Senate.
 He represented District 7 in Brookings, SD, which included the community where South Dakota State University is located.
 He served on the Appropriations Committee throughout all 14 years of his tenure in the legislature and for 11 years he was Chair or Vice Chair of the Appropriations Committee.
 He also was appointed to the Retirement Laws Committee and served as chair of the Legislature’s Executive Board, and the Government Operations and Audit Committee (GOAC), during his time in the legislature.

 Larry has a bachelor’s and master’s degree from South Dakota State University.
 He received an Honorary Doctorate of Public Service from SDSU in 2019.
 Larry is retired from South Dakota State University where he was an Associate Dean of Agriculture and Director of the South Dakota Cooperative Extension Service.

 Diana VanderWoude has over 38 years of experience in healthcare administration, education, and regulation.
-She is the Senior Executive Director of Learning, Education and Development (LEAD) for Sanford Health; one of the largest health systems in the United States with 50,000 employees and healthcare facilities in 26 states and 9 countries.
+She is the Vice President of Learning, Education and Development (LEAD) for Sanford Health; one of the largest health systems in the United States with 50,000 employees and healthcare facilities in 26 states and 9 countries.
 Diana is a Registered Nurse with a master’s degree from South Dakota State University (SDSU) in Nursing Administration.
 She was recently recognized as a Distinguished Alumna for SDSU in 2018.